ndmitchell/spaceleak/README.md

 This technique does not detect when an excessive number of thunks are created but never evaluated, or when a small number of thunks hold on to a large amount of live data.

+Note that typically the main thread requires greater than 1K stack, and that once GHC crosses 1K it makes the stack 32K bigger, as a result anything less than 33K (e.g. 1K) is often rounded up to 33K.
+To obtain a more precise stack measurement use `-kc2k` which increases the stack in 2K chunks.
+That said, 32K corresponds to approximately 1000 stack evaluation slots, which suggests you don't have any significant space leaks.

 Below are links to further information, including lots of practical examples of real space leaks caught using the method above.

 ### Talks